 We were shown some slides of the Ali Qapu palace with many fine decorative arches inside.
 These provided the inspiration for some textile pieces that Hilary had made, and it could be seen that both the architecture and the naive motifs could be used as a starting point for our own work.
 The textiles were bright and colourful and Hilary’s talk gave us a good insight into Iranian life and was very well received.

-January 2021 ZOOM WORKSHOP by Jenny O’Leary “Laminated Tissue” (write-up by Olive Halsall)
+January 2021 ZOOM WORKSHOP by Jenny O’Leary “Laminated Tissue” (report by Olive Halsall)

 Jenny O’Leary’s Zoom workshop was a great success with many attendees and some from other guilds attending.
 The session started at 10.00am with a break for lunch then continued 2pm till 4pm.

 In the period for lunch we were able to chat with each other- during this lockdown period a bonus.
 We could either take part in the workshop or watch the carefully planned session.

 Tissue paper was the main medium used and Jenny had an array of uses designs which were inspirational.
 She showed step by step the method she used to dye dilute,tear, and design using stamps etc and how each reacted to different methods.
 At the end work was shown and each person had a different aspect of the methods used.